madeenah-web/SN-Front-End/README.md

 # SN-Front-End
-it's all about front end development
+it's all about front end development. it's still about front end development.